YYYIKES/DeepMind-12D-Randomizer/README.md

 **!!
 Use this at your own risk.
 I'm not a real coder.
 I'm just some guy !!**

 #### Requirements
-- SendMIDI command like tool
+- SendMIDI command line tool
 - I think that's it

 #### Usage